Bayesian Variable Selection with the Quasi-Posterior: Simulation studies

 We assess the performance of the proposed method in a sparse regression setting with overdispersed counts as introduced in Example \ref{Ex:Count}.
 The number of covariates is fixed at $p=20$ (including an intercept) and sample size varies over $n \in \{25, 35, 50, 100, 200\}$.
 This reflects a nontrivial scenario where $n$ is never very large relative to $p$.
 The design matrix entries are drawn as $x_{ij} \stackrel{\text{i.i.d.}}{\sim} \mathcal{N}(0,1)$ for $j=2,\dots,p$, with the first column set to one.
 The true coefficient vector ${\beta}^\ast \in \mathbb{R}^p$ is sparse, with nonzero values given by $\beta^\ast_1 = 3.5$, $\beta^\ast_7 = 1.5$, $\beta^\ast_9 = -0.3$, and $\beta^\ast_{10} = 0.3$.
 For each observation $i$, the mean is defined as $\mu_i = \exp\{{x}_i^\top {\beta}^\ast\}$, and responses are generated following the scheme in \citet{agnoletto2025bayesian} where

-with $\psi^\ast=5.5$, so that $\mathbb{E}[Y_i^\ast\mid x_i] = \mu_i$ and $\mathrm{Var}[Y_i^\ast\mid x_i] = \mu_i \psi^{\ast}$.
+with $\psi^\ast=5.5$, so that ${E}[Y_i^\ast\mid x_i] = \mu_i$ and $var[Y_i^\ast\mid x_i] = \mu_i \psi^{\ast}$.
 This setup emulates overdispersion relative to the widely applied Poisson model.
 The observed counts are then obtained as $Y_i = \lfloor Y_i^\ast \rceil$, where $\lfloor \cdot \rceil$ denotes rounding to the nearest integer.

-We benchmark three variable–selection procedures: our proposed quasi–posterior (QP) approach, with mean and variance function described in Example \ref{Ex:Count}, a standard Poisson (Pois) regression model, and a negative binomial (NB) regression model.
+We benchmark four variable–selection procedures: our proposed quasi–posterior (QP) approach, with mean and variance function described in Example \ref{Ex:Count}, a Bayesian Poisson regression model (Pois), a Bayesian negative binomial regression model (NB), and a lasso penalised Poisson regression model with lasso hyper-parmerter set via cross-validation (LASSO).
 For comparability, we use Laplace approximations of marginal likelihood and a Gibbs sampler analogous to Algorithm \ref{Alg:Gibbs_BetaBinom} to sample from the traditional Poisson and NB model posteriors $\pi(\gamma\mid y, X)$.